Anoopjot/CampusExplorer/README.md

 And now i am working on modifing the code so that it can show the correct and needed output.

+# Step3 Programming the Arduino- To act as a master device

+For this i just uploaded a sketch to arduino.

 # Still needed for week 15
 Introduction using a system diagram